Teen Severely Injured in Shooting Outside of Minnesota Community Center - NewsBreak

 fox9.com

-Officials: Suspect who shot teen at St. Paul rec center is a city employee
+Family asks for prayers as St. Paul teen fights for life after rec center shooting

-MINNEAPOLIS (FOX 9) - The man accused of shooting a teen boy in the head at a St. Paul rec center on Wednesday afternoon is a city employee who worked at the center, city officials said Thursday.
-Police swarmed the Jimmy Lee Rec Center off Lexington Avenue North, along with...
+A teen boy is fighting for his life after being shot in the head at a St. Paul rec center.
+The suspect in the shooting is a city employee at the rec center, Mayor Melvin Carter said Thursday.

 kvrr.com